 Determination of ionospheric characteristics related to HF propagation requires knowledge of the prevailing levels of solar activity (ITU-R P.1239-3, 2012).
 The Sunspot Number (SSN), quantifying of the number of dark spots visible on the Sun’s surface, has historically served as the primary proxy of solar activity (Clette et al., 2015).
 Records of SSNs date back over 400 years, providing a valuable insight into the sun's quasi periodic 11-year cycle of activity.
 Superimposed onto this cycle are shorter term variations that can result in large fluctuations in day-to-day values.

 The figure below illustrates how daily values (yellow) may be averaged over month (blue) and monthly smoothed (12-month) (red) periods, eliminating complex short term variations to yield a more predictable indicator of solar activity.
-The preferred ionospheric metric when determining the critical frequencies of the various layers and the MUF factor M(3000)F2 is a 12-month running mean sunspot number, R12 (ITU-R P.1239-3).
-R12 values are a function of sunspot values extending at least six months either side of the month of interest (ITU-R P.371-8).
+The preferred ionospheric metric when determining the critical frequencies of the various layers and the MUF factor M(3000)F2 is a 12-month running mean sunspot number, R12 (ITU-R P.1239-3, 2012).
+R12 values are a function of sunspot values extending at least six months either side of the month of interest (ITU-R P.371-8, 1999).
 (Note that this has the unfortunate side effect that an R12 value for a given month ‘m’ cannot be absolutely determined until ‘m+6’ (six months later)).

 While smoothed values are required to calculate critical frequencies of the various layers and the MUF factor, it is useful to remember that the actual value on any given day will almost certainly be different to the smoothed monthly value.
-Figure 2 below indicates the current daily Estimated International Sunspot Number (EISN) obtained by a simple average over available sunspot counts.
-This data is not intended for long term use but may provide some insight into the stability of the solar conditions.
+Figure 3 below indicates the current daily Estimated International Sunspot Number (EISN) obtained by a simple average over available sunspot counts.
+This data is not intended for long term use but may provide some insight into the stability of solar conditions.